 Sharpness: This digitally adjusts the softness/blur of the camera image from 0 (unchanged) to 15 (highly sharpened).
 Very sharp images can have strange artifacts.

 Exposure Settings

-Here you set the shutter speed, which affects lightness and blur.
+Here you set the shutter speed and iris behavior, both of which affect lightness and blur.